boonecabaldev/text-files/ssi/ssi-appeal-handwritten-notes.md

 | 01-21-25 | Boone asks for update. |
 | 01-21-25 | Nancy says, "...have not heard anything yet." |
 | 01-21-25 | Boone calls Social Security and discovers SSI claim was closed in August because Nancy didn't mail paperwork in. |

+As you can see, Nancy said she received the fax and then over the next three months failed to provide updates about SSI claim.
+Therefore, I did everything on my end to ensure the claim moved forward.

+Nancy not only failed to send the SSI paperwork in after I received the first denial letter, but she continuously ignored my requests for updates, or promised to look into it and never did.
+In the end, I had to call Social Security myself, and by this time it was way too late.

 ## Dire Need of SSI